-The overall effect of the income netting procedure is that the amount of the distribution per unit is not influenced by the unpredictable performance of the Fund or the number of units in circulation.
-In income netting, it is accepted that investors who buy units shortly before the dividend reinvestment or distribution date receive back the portion of the issue price attributed to income in the form of a distribution and may be liable to pay taxes on it, despite the fact that the capital paid in by them did not contribute to the returns.
+The overall effect of the income netting procedure is that the income per unit shown in the annual report is not influenced by the number of units in circulation.
+In income netting, it is accepted that investors who buy units shortly before the distribution date are liable to pay taxes on the portion of the issue price attributed to income, despite the fact that the capital paid in by them did not contribute to the returns.